AleDenshi/Scripts/README.md

 `mplode` is a script that takes any directory of tagged .wav files and spits out YouTube music-like videos, with the aspect ratio of the file's cover art.
 In addition, the script also outputs a thumbnail which imitates YouTube's style of automated music videos.

 ### screenshot
-`screenshot` is a script that uses the `hacksaw` and `shotgun` programs to let the user select a part of the screen to screenshot.
-The program outputs all screenshots to the home directory by default.
+`screenshot` is a customizeable script you can use to set a screenshot program in my build of dwm.
+I have it setup to launch `scrot`.

+### webcam
+A launch script to open an `ffplay` window of `/dev/video0`.